linkml/linkml/docs/contributing/contributing.md

 #### PRs

 * PRs should be in a DRAFT state until they are ready for review and tests are passing.
 * PRs should be reviewed by at least one other person.
   * All automated tests should be passing via GitHub actions before a code review is requested.
+  * Reviews can be requested of any contributing member of the LinkML organization.
-* Make a DRAFT PR for your branc even if you've just started working on something.
+* Make a DRAFT PR for your branch even if you've just started working on something.
 This gives other developers insight into your work and allows them to provide feedback early on.
 * In general, each PR should be associated with a ticket.